sameer2800/Lightoj-Solutions/README.md

 		time complexity : O(N*S)
 		memory complexity : O(2*S)

+##Solution 1149:

+	Goal is to minimize the total population. count all the similar numbers in an array .suppose N= 3, and their values are 2 2 2 , we could say that there are only 3 people all belongs to same team. and suppose when N = 5, and values are 2 2 2 2 2 ,ans is 3+3 because 2 2 2 come under 1st set and the other 2 2 into another set.

+	 similarly count all values from 0 to 10^6. complexity : O(10^6).

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.